-The British monarchy has long been a symbol of wealth and power, with the royal family owning vast amounts of land and property.
-However, recent reports have shed light on the controversial use of public funds by members of the royal family.
+The British monarchy has long been a symbol of wealth and power, with the Royal Family owning vast amounts of land and property.
+However, recent reports have shed light on the controversial use of public funds by members of the Royal Family.

 According to an investigation by Channel 4's Dispatches and The Sunday Times, King Charles and Prince William's private estates – specifically the Duchy of Cornwall and the Duchy of Lancaster – are taking millions of pounds from taxpayer-funded organisations such as the National Health Service (NHS), state schools, and even the armed forces.